wenyue-gu/Simulation/doc/DESIGN_PLAN.md

 No spacing between cells when displaying

 #### Components

+The main components of the Simulation assignment are:
+1. GameView Class - This is the basic UI screen for the simulation.
+2. Simulation Class - Main engine of program
+    - We will have 5 more subclasses extending this abstract Simulation class.
+3. Cell Class - Cells to Fill in Grid.
+4. XML Class - Class to obtain data from XML file provided by user.

 #### Use Cases
 * Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)